Head of Strategy, Operations and Resources Mobilisation: Karine Belondrade

 Yao Cheng is our Scientific Manager.
-She became a member of MPP’s Business Development team in 2014, bringing both a strong academic and professional background in biomedicines and technology transfer to the organisation.
+She joined the Medicines Patent Pool in 2014, bringing both a strong academic and professional background in biomedicines and technology transfer to the organisation.
 Yao works closely with the team to identify and evaluate MPP’s public health priorities, reflecting the latest advancement in clinical research, pipeline intelligence, and global guidelines.
 Yao analyses scientific evidence and trends, provides technical input in support of negotiations, strategies and the development of adapted and/or optimised formulations, and keeps MPP abreast of advances in the disease fields of interest.
 Yao also liaises closely with the academic and clinical communities, and supports the works of MPP and collaborators at international forums and scientific meetings.
 Before joining the MPP, Yao served as Licensing Associate at the Office of Biotechnology at the Albert Einstein College of Medicines in New York City, USA, where she evaluated and marketed Einstein-based biomedical inventions, and also negotiated and managed various types of agreements among Einstein and its industrial and academic collaborators.
 Yao previously worked as a Client Services Associate at Columbia Technology Ventures where she assisted with the patenting and licensing activities of Columbia University.
 Yao received her Bachelor of Science (HBSc) degree in molecular biology from the University of Toronto, and her Doctorate (PhD) in pharmacology from Yale University, where she researched the mechanisms of actions of novel compounds against HIV and HCV.